 From our above findings, we expect our resulting bounds to be conservative.
-However, motivated from the results in Table 2 we also discuss the limits we obtain if our signal prediction is upscaled with the global K-factor of 1.7 motivated before to illustrate the potential impact of next-to-leadingorder QCD effects.
+However, motivated from the results in Table II we also discuss the limits we obtain if our signal prediction is upscaled with the global K-factor of 1.7 motivated before to illustrate the potential impact of next-to-leading-order QCD effects.

-4.3 Features and setup of the monojet analysis
+C. Features and Setup of the Monojet analysis

-Nearly any particle model with a dark matter candidate H predicts the standard monojet signature $pp \rightarrow HHj$ for the LHC where the jet may originate from initial state radiation or, in some specific models other than ours, from the hard vertex.
+Nearly any particle model with a dark matter candidate H predicts the standard monojet signature $pp \to HHj$ for the LHC where the jet may originate from initial state radiation or, in some specific models other than ours, from the hard vertex.
 It is therefore to be expected that this channel is sensitive to the IDM in which H plays the role of the dark matter candidate.
 A detailed analysis of this channel can be found in Ref.
 [32].
 However, as has for example been shown in Ref.
 [107] in the context of a different model with similar topology, the vector boson fusion channel is expected to be significantly more sensitive than the monojet search.
 We reproduce this finding later.

 The analysis of the monojet channel is performed within CheckMATE, similarly to the analysis above.
 As this analysis had already been implemented in the public code, we do not provide a separate validation here.
-We simulate the partonic process $q\bar{q}, gg \rightarrow HHj$ with MG5\aMC@NLO and apply a $p_T$ cut of 200 GeV on the leading jet, in accordance with the signal region requirement $p_T^j \ge 250$ GeV of this analysis.
+We simulate the partonic process $q\bar{q}, gg \to HHj$ with MG5_aMC@NLO and apply a p_T cut of 200 GeV on the leading jet, in accordance with the signal region requirement $p_T^j \geq 250$ GeV of this analysis.